l-pan/find-a-classroom/README.md

 # Find a Classroom
 A smart web app that tells you which classrooms are free at a given time.

+# Deprecation notice
+This project is currently maintained by Robert Riachi and Michel Ma.
+See their [fork](https://github.com/RobertRiachi/find-a-classroom) instead.

 ## Installation
 ```bash
 $ git clone https://github.com/lorix-lpan/find-a-classroom